 Best with Canopy: Hampton Bay 10 ft. x 12 ft.
 Longford Wood Outdoor Patio Pergola with Sling Canopy

-Sturdy steel frame
+Sturdy steel frame for durability

 Bland architectural detail